PET Rapid Image Reconstruction Challenge (PETRIC): Methods:

 \section{Methods:}

-Participants are provided with open-source software for implementation of their reconstruction algorithm(s).
-We define the objective function and reconstruct “gold standard" reference images, and provide metrics for quantifying algorithmic performance.
+Participants were provided with open-source software for implementation of their reconstruction algorithm(s).
+We defined the objective function and reconstruct “gold standard" reference images, and provided metrics for quantifying algorithmic performance.
 We also received and curated phantom datasets (acquired with different scanners, radionuclides, and phantom types), which we further split into training and evaluation datasets.
 The automated computational framework of the challenge is released as open-source software.